CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"What then is good?
-The knowledge of things.
-What is evil?
-The lack of knowledge of things." - Seneca</p>
+<p>"Spurn everything that is added by way of decoration and display by unneccesary labour.
+Relect that nothing merits admiration except the spirit, the impressiveness of which prevents it from being impressed by anything." - Seneca</p>
 <!-- STOIC_QUOTE_END -->